oneapi-src/oneDNN/README.md

 Intel Processor Graphics is supported by the oneDNN GPU engine.
 The GPU engine is disabled in the default build configuration.
-The engine can be configured to use the OpenCL or DPC++ runtime.
+The engine can be configured to use the OCL or DPCPP runtime.
 The following additional requirements apply when GPU engine is enabled:
-* OpenCL runtime requires
+* OCL runtime requires
     * OpenCL\* runtime library (OpenCL version 1.2 or later)
     * OpenCL driver (with kernel language support for OpenCL C 2.0 or later) with Intel subgroups extension support
-* DPC++ runtime requires
+* DPCPP runtime requires
     * [Intel oneAPI DPC++ Compiler](https://software.intel.com/en-us/oneapi/dpc-compiler) Beta
     * [Level Zero Headers](https://github.com/oneapi-src/level-zero) (to use DPC++ with Level Zero backend)